When it comes to marketing healthcare services and products, translating advertising materials into another language is essential.

 In the case of the healthcare marketing campaign in California, those in charge seemed not to consider that transactions are not completed the same in every culture.
 For example, some groups prefer to buy in-person or via telephone, not online, so a marketing campaign that only calls for online purchases falls flat.

 In addition, taglines that are catchy or memorable in one language might be dull, forgettable or even rude in another.
-When you opt for localization services when marketing the healthcare industry or any other field, you ensure that you are considering every aspect of a culture, not just the language.
+When you opt for localization in healthcare marketing, or any other field, you ensure that you are considering every aspect of a culture, not just the language.

 Localization Encompasses More Than Words